ammarshahid572/WakeWordLimi/readMe.md

 ## First Iteration:
     Setup Mosquito Mqtt to allow connections outside of localhost.

-    -- Check wakeWordDetection.py, to see if its sending messages. without wake word -- Check firmware src main.cpp, to see if its receiving the messages
+    -- Check wakeWordDetection.py, to see if its sending messages. without wake word.
+    -- Check firmware src main.cpp, to see if its receiving the messages

+## Second Iteration:
+    Integration of Wake word detection using snowboy.
+        -- Needed to install dependencies, challenge in pyaudio as it requires portaudio which in newer linux system has to be installed manually.
+        -- issues with installation, as the repo isnt maintained for quite a while

+    Integration of Porcupine,
+        -- I copied a demo code (porcupineDemo.py) for testing of wake word detection -- added .env file to hide Access key from git

+    In firmware I changed the code to also publish a message on a different topic indicating the processing has been done.